agentydragon/agentydragon.github.io/posts/2020-12-31-cartpole-q-learning.md

 Now that I got a CartPole agent running, I'll come back to the Lunar Lander environment.
 I'll first try solving it again with a Q network.
 I could probably similarly get away with not discounting rewards at all ($\gamma = 1$).

+Also I'd like to implement experience replay to make this more sample-efficient.

 If that ends up working, I still want to get actor-critic working.